-Exempt property (items that a debtor may usually keep) can include:
+Personal property that a debtor may usually keep includes:

 - Reasonably necessary clothing

-- A portion of equity in the debtor's home
+- A portion of the equity in the debtor's home

 - Public benefits, including public assistance (welfare), social security, and unemployment compensation, accumulated in a bank account